ai-se/Pits_lda/src/06-17/readme.md

-- All the logs
+- All the logs (runtime, parameter variation, stabiity score, final generation in the pareto frontier)
-- VEM
+- VEM (Untuned, tuned)
-- Gibbs sampling
+- Gibbs sampling (Untuned, tuned)
+- different figures.
+- pickle files are in src/06-17/dump, runtime src/06-17/out
+- log files are in results/06-17/